-The Berkeley-Haas Entrepreneurship Program supports three premier startup competitions at Berkeley-Haas:
+The Berkeley-Haas Entrepreneurship Program supports two premier startup competitions at Berkeley-Haas:

 LAUNCH: The University of California’s Startup Accelerator The marquee entrepreneurship event at UC Berkeley (more)

 The Venture Capital Investment Competition allows students to apply the art and science of venture investing (more)